RecursiveForest/whatmp3/README.md

 `mktorrent` and replaygain tools (eg `vorbisgain`) are optionally required.

-## installing
+## installation

-To install from source if not available in your package manager:
+edit `config.mk` to match your local setup  if required, then run (as root if necessary):

-	python setup.py install
+	make clean install

 ## usage

 whatmp3 will spawn a simultaneous transcoding process for each cpu core detected.
 This can be overridden with `--threads`.

-torrents are created with the `-p` flag.
+torrents are created with the `-p` flag, indicating a private tracker.

 see `whatmp3 -h` or `man whatmp3` for more information.